|

 Forget

 the Bridges of Madison County, why go to Wisconson?
-The longest and
+The longest, and

-one of the oldest authentic covered bridge
+one of the oldest, authentic covered wooden bridge

 west